w0bm/w0bm.com/readme.md

 4. Put at least 1 webm file in the `public/b` folder named `1.webm`
 5. Modify `database/seeds/DatabaseSeeder.php` and uncomment all the different seeders.
 (Initially you'll need all)
 6. Run `php artisan migrate` and then `php artisan db:seed`
+7. Run `php artisan tags` to initially tag all videos
-7. Start the development server with `php artisan serve`
+8. Start the development server with `php artisan serve`
-8. Check your website at `http://localhost:8000` (username: admin, password: password)
+9. Check your website at `http://localhost:8000` (username: admin, password: password)

 ## Contributing